cayton10/EComm/README.md

 Pretty easy, really.
 I was overthinking this a lot.
 Thinking, "I need to set a session, and then set a cookie if one doesn't exist and blah blah blah"...

+### 10.27.2020
+Adding items to cart successfully updates miniCart qty via ajax.
+Also employed a new Product class method to descrease the ordered product quantity by the amount added to the cart.

+#### Cart Modal
+Created a modal to signal to user whether items are added to cart successfully or not.
+Presents option to continue shopping or go to cart.